crandylb/grandios/README.txt

 fiot:

-This is the I/O test provided by Waite with the Mobile Programming System for testing the I/O module originally written in Fortran..
+This is the I/O test provided by Waite with the Mobile Programming System for testing the I/O module originally written in Fortran.
+The GPLv2 license does not apply to this file, but is used by implied permission from Prof. Waite.

 Use:
 	make testfiotinc